bdurand/sidekiq-transaction_guard/README.md

 ```

 You can use the `:off` mode to allow individual worker classes to be scheduled inside of transactions where the worker logic doesn't care about the state of the database.
-For instance, if you use a Sidekiq woker to report errors, you would want to all it inside of transactions.
+For instance, if you use a Sidekiq worker to report errors, you would want to all it inside of transactions.
 If you don't control the worker you want to change the mode on, you simply call this in an initializer:

 ```ruby
 SomeWorker.sidekiq_options.merge(in_transaction_mode: :allowed)